wslee023/R/README.md

-# R
-Works in R

-Data visualisation in R
+# Data manipulations using R Studio and/or R